We found 3 neurologists who accept Unicare PPO near Sugar Land, TX.

 Clinical interests: Neck Pain, Lower Back Pain, Myasthenia Gravis, Neck Problems, Neuropathy, Tremors, Epilepsy, Back ...
 (Read more)

-Dr. Amitabh Shukla is an electrodiagnostic medicine and neurology (brain & spinal cord disease) specialist in Richmond, TX and Sugar Land, TX.
-Dr. Shukla attended medical school at B.J.
+Dr. Amitabh Shukla's specialties are electrodiagnostic medicine and neurology (brain & spinal cord disease).
+He practices in Richmond, TX and Sugar Land, TX.
+He studied medicine at B.J.
 Medical College, Ahmedabad.
-These areas are among his clinical interests: myasthenia gravis, acoustic neuroma, and polymyositis.
-His patients gave him an average rating of 3.0 out of 5 stars.
-He is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
-He is professionally affiliated with Houston Methodist.
-Dr. Shukla is accepting new patients.
+Areas of expertise for Dr. Shukla include myasthenia gravis, acoustic neuroma, and polymyositis.
+Dr. Shukla is rated 2.5 stars out of 5 by his patients.
+He takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+Dr. Shukla is professionally affiliated with Houston Methodist.
+New patients are welcome to contact his office for an appointment.

 Clinical interests: Guillain-Barre Syndrome, Sleep Disorders, Neck Pain, Sarcoidosis, Erectile Dysfunction, Brain ...
 (Read more)